Older man in his 60s smoking a cigarette while an older woman in the background looks sad, reflecting the impact of smoking on relationships.

 Is He Dying for a Cigarette

-It’s another busy Sunday morning on a hot, steamy day.
-Packing papers cover the kitchen island.
-She’s packing up those last-minute annoying items that everyone usually throws in a garbage bag.
-She’s anxious because they’re closing on their new place in three days.
-Her partner is out getting more boxes.
+It’s another busy Sunday morning already thick with heat and humidity.
+The kitchen island is buried in packing papers.
+You’re packing up those last-minute annoying items that everyone usually tosses in a bag.
+You’re nerves are on fire.
+You’re anxious because you’re closing on your new place in three days.
+Your partner is out getting more boxes.

 Suddenly, the door bursts open.
-He lunges for the kitchen island, gasping, “I’m not getting any better.
+Your partner lunges for the kitchen island, gasping, “I’m not getting any better.
 I think I need to go to the clinic.”

-She knew exactly what he meant.
+You knew exactly what he meant.
 This was not the first event.
-“No,” she exploded.
+“No,” you snap.
 “Don’t go to the clinic.
-Go to the ER now before we need an ambulance again.”
-He panted out the door and drove himself to the ER.
+Go to the ER now before we need to call an ambulance again.”
+Your partner pants out the door and drives himself to the ER.

-Finally, around 6:30, the phone rings.
-Heart pounding, she grabs the phone.
+Finally, around 6:30 PM, the phone rings.
+Heart pounding, you grab the phone.
 “The doctors are keeping me overnight to get me back to baseline,” he says hurriedly.
-She feels a slight sense of relief.
+You feel a slight sense of relief.

-Exhausted, she falls into bed.
-The following day, bright sunlight wakes her.
-Blinking, she grabs the clock—10:30 AM!
-She races to her phone and dials his number.
+The following day, bright sunlight wakes you.
+Blinking, you grab the clock—10:30 AM!
+You race to your phone and dial his number.
 No answer!

-The voice explained that she was from the hospital administration and was calling to let her know he was stable but would stay for a couple more days.
+The voice explains that she’s from the hospital administration and is calling to let you know he’s stable but will stay for a couple more days.

-He was released in the nick of time for the closing of their new place.
+He’s released in the nick of time for the closing of your new place.

 Emotional Rollercoaster

-She tells me that living with a smoker is one hell of a rollercoaster ride.
-Being chained to oxygen, enslaved to doctors’ appointments, and a drug store as a second home is where much of her partner’s leisure time is spent.
-She is sad to witness the decline of a once vibrant person.
+Living with a smoker is one hell of a rollercoaster ride—being chained to oxygen, enslaved to doctors’ appointments, and making the drug store a second home.
+You’re sad to witness the decline of a once-vibrant person.
+I’ve explored this topic more in Life Just Slapped Me in the Face.

-The constant worry, the financial strain, the erosion of trust and peace of mind is overwhelming.
+The constant worry, the financial strain, and the erosion of trust and peace of mind are overwhelming.

-By sharing her story, I hope to shed some light on the insidious ways tobacco addiction can destroy a relationship and perhaps lend a glimmer of light to those going through the same ordeal.
+By sharing this story, I hope to shed some light on the insidious ways tobacco addiction (any addiction) can destroy a relationship and perhaps lend a glimmer of light to those going through the same ordeal.

 Dying for a Smoke